Euerdorf: Government

 The municipal council has 13 members, including the mayor.
 Of these members, in 2002, 6 were CSU, 4 were independent, and 3 were Bürgerblock.

 Coat of arms

 In silver on a green frame, two grapevines with red stakes, each with two gold clusters of grapes and two green leaves.

 Economy

 In 1998, Euerdorf had 12 agricultural businesses, 175 manufacturers, and 174 commercial establishments.

 In 1999, 577 ha of land were in agricultural use, 501 ha in fields and 67 ha in pasture.

 Transportation

 Euerdorf has a train station on the Franconian Saaletalbahn that runs from Gemünden am Main to Bad Kissingen.
 Shuttles run every hour to Schweinfurt, and on workdays two trains of the Deutsche Bahn run daily to Würzburg.

 Important People

 Martin Herold, a young lad who grew up in Euerdorf, is a successful researcher in theoretical computer science.
 Details of his work can be found here.
+He gave a great talk on 11 December, 2025.